In 2020 around 55% of web traffic comes from mobile devices

 You can sign up for a free trial of the whole range of Google Apps here.

 So what does this all mean for website owners

 Starting April 21, we will be expanding our use of mobile-friendliness as a ranking signal.
 This change will affect mobile searches in all languages worldwide and will have a significant impact in our search results.
 Consequently, users will find it easier to get relevant, high quality search results that are optimised for their devices. ( Google )

-Therefore it is easy to deduce that if your website is not mobile friendly it will suffer in Google’s search results and ultimately effect your rankings.
+Therefore it is easy to deduce that if your website is not mobile-friendly it will suffer in Google’s search results and ultimately affect your rankings.

 Mobile users mean business